HTTP-RPC/Kilo/README.md

 jsonEncoder.write(new BeanAdapter(root), System.out);
 ```

-The resulting JSON would look something like this (`BeanAdapter` traverses properties in alphabetical order):
+The resulting output would look something like this (`BeanAdapter` traverses properties in alphabetical order):

 ```json
 {